JakeWharton/mkvdts2ac3/README.md

          -e, --external   Leave AC3 track out of file.
 Does not modify the original matroska file.
 This overrides '-n' and '-d' arguments.
+         -f, --force      Force AC3 creation even if one already exists.
          -k, --keep-dts   Keep external DTS track (implies '-n').
          -n, --no-dts     Do not retain the DTS track.
          -o MODE          Pass a custom audio output mode to libdca.